Meet the team.

 Specialist Support Coordinator

-Ainsley has over nine years experience working in the disability sector, having held many different roles, from support worker to team leader.
-She is passionate about advocacy and empowering the people she works with, recognising their goals, dreams and aspirations.
-She is a supporter of creative approaches, out of the box thinking and promoting independence.
-She trusts that the answer always sits with the person who she is supporting.
+Ainsley has over 9 years experience working in the disability sector, having held many different roles from support worker to team leader.
+She’s passionate about advocacy and empowering the people she works with, recognising their goals, dreams and aspirations.
+Ainsley supports creative approaches and out-of-the-box thinking to promote independence.
+She trusts that the answer always sits with the person she’s supporting.
 Ainsley connects well with providers and has no doubt that collaboration equals success.
-She is easy to get along with and will always want to end any interaction with a laugh!
+She’s easy to get along with and loves a good laugh!

 Senior Support Coordinator